Mitch-P-Analyst/BCHS-TPL-Scheduling-Automation/TPL — Tweedsmuir Park Lodge | Automation.md

 #### Data
 Names of guides and guests have been modified to provide privacy of those involved.

-#### Tabs
+#### Source Sheets

 - Activity Schedule
+    - Source Table
         - Prior schedule production from TPL, produced with Google Sheets logic from import CSV files
 - Dropdowns
     - Hosting data for **VLOOKUP**, **FILTER** and **INDEX / MATCH** for references within automation production.